It's Fast Food or You Run - Out of Time

 - I

 A feeling is a reality, even when it conjured in a headspace.
-Addiction drives use.
+Addiction will happily drive use.
 Pleasure directs traffic.
 Roads lead the way even when you don’t know where they go.
 It’s not legal, or safe, to park here, so the only option is forward.

-Most no longer consume to survive.
-Opportunities to partake in pleasantries are constant and often shape our whole direction.
+Most no longer consume to survive, even when it's life or death.
+Driving for preference and not continuance.
+Opportunities to partake in pleasantries are constant and are shaping direction.
 This realm of over consumption takes precedent over our basic needs, so much so that one may find themselves complacent with a lack of needs.
 Or, blindsided by their own perception of needs.
+No one is worried to crash their own car and so we speed.
+Can't stop the accident if you're getting hit.

 I need music to drive, is at least what I tell myself.
-A library in my pocket; I’m paying for access to more minutes of music than I have left.
+A library in my pocket; more minutes of music than I have, and in this moment one gets the honor to graze my ears.

-But when I get behind the wheel, I am rarely looking for a new experience.
-I want familiarity to ease these next moments.
+However, when I get behind the wheel I am rarely looking for a new experience.
+I want familiarity to ease these strenuous moments of a commute.
 Searching takes time and energy, liked songs are good, I’ll queue this one up for however long my drive is.
 I’m already nostalgic of my third listen today, as I know one day I’ll wish I enjoyed the song this much.

 Sounds of the road are not about the need for safety, anymore.
 The cabin is designed to tune out the outside rhythm, removing the driver from their local space between point A & B. No longer does someone have to care about the poverty they drive past - as long as their interiors are velvet.

 A begging man feels your intersection is the only way to reach you, but entering the car already removed you enough to look away.
+Peripherials don't upkeep survival like they used to, so might as well zone out.
 Can’t help but look at the billboards, though.
 They paid for your attention and our curiosity must ascertain.
-A glow of light feels more compelling.
+A glow of light feels more compelling than the darkness resinating with a lonely person.

 It’s harder to look at a breathing sign than a dead one.
 Its breath comes with judgement, pride, and unpredictable emotions, all familiar feelings that feel too overwhelming to take on out of good will.
 We have our own set of troubles.